Make Memories in Agadir

 TOP TIP> Why not fly into Marrakesh & out from Agadir ?
 We spent £1500 less last Summer by doing just that.
 The bonus was getting to stay in 2 amazing Moroccan cities not just one.
 For example, fly from Manchester with to Agadir & fly back from Marrakech.

 You can also fly into Marrakesh & take a Suprabus coach to Agadir for around £12 per person.
 Alternatively, you can book a private taxi transfer from Marrakech, via this link

 Places to Stay in Agadir

 There are three popular tourist areas in Agadir, the Marina, the Beach Promenade & the Founty area.
 If you’re after more night-life, then the Marina & Beach Promenade are good choices.
 If you’re after a more quiet area, then the Founty area has lots of great hotel-apartment concepts.
 More details coming soon.
 Why not join our Morocco Holidays Facebook group for Hotel Reviews & recommendations

 TOP TIP> We stayed in amazing Airbnb in Agadir, GET £15 off your first stay>

 Places to Eat in Agadir

-Head to the newer area of Beach Promenade/Marina area for well known brands like McDonalds & Pizza Hut, (halal-certified).
+Head to the newer area of Beach Promenade is for well known brands like McDonalds & Pizza Hut, (halal-certified).
 The beach promenade does also have an Indian restuarant called the Bombay restaurant.
 Although it is on the pricey side.
 There are many eateries along this stretch, but due to their location you’ll find them on the top end in terms of price.